Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 In The Impostor Phenomenon, Jaruwan Sakulku and James Alexander provide a never-ending flowchart that illustrates the impostor cycle (created initially by Clance) that so many of us have difficulty escaping.
 By understanding where you are, you can begin to observe your behavior and choose a different path.

-Research published in the International Journal of Behavioral Science in 2011 suggests that approximately 70 percent of people will experience at least one episode of impostor syndrome in their lives.
-It is especially common among people considered to be high-achievers.
+Research published in the International Journal of Behavioral Science in 2011 suggests that approximately 70 percent of people will experience at least one impostor syndrome episode in their lives.
+It is prevalent among people considered to be high-achievers.

-While the original research was looking at Impostor Syndrome in women, further studies have found that it is common in men and women in a multitude of fields and niches.
+While the original research was looking at Impostor Syndrome in women, further studies have found that it is common in men and women in many fields and niches.

 The following groups have an even more prevalent occurrence of it: